What is a CRM system?

-A sales manager used to have one tool for keeping tabs on people or and events: his notepad.
-This was neither too handy nor very reliable; even we sometimes forget the contact info or the date of events we enter into the phone.
+A sales manager used to have one tool for keeping tabs on people and events: his notepad.
+This was neither handy nor reliable; even we sometimes forget the contact info or the date of events we enter into the phone.
 The simple old notepads would get lost, warm leads would be handled as cold ones, and there was no question of precise analysis and statistics.
 But not anymore!

 Examples of popular CRM systems